IKJ1992/IKJ1992/README.md

 **🔵 About Me:**

-I'm interested in natural language processing and representation learning in text and audio domains.
-One of my recent works are about building AI-based assistants to communicate with people in a natural way.
-My background in academia is in computer science and artificial intelligence from UT and AUT respectively.
-Since 2015, I have had many different experiences in industry which have been about AI (especially NLP) and data science from developer to management.
+Natural language processing and representation learning in the text and audio domains are of interest to me.
+Building AI-based assistants to interact with people naturally is one of my most recent projects.
+Computer science and artificial intelligence are my academic specialties, coming from UT and AUT, respectively.
+Since 2015, I have had a variety of professional experiences with AI (particularly NLP) and data science, ranging from development to management.

 I want to talk about NLP and data science with my codes for different experience levels.
 I'm really interested in contributing to open-source projects which is useful for people.
 This GitHub page is updating...